kaizendorks/pymongo_inmemory/README.md

 * If major version is not found. like `1.0.0`, highest `major.minor.patch` version is selected, like `4.4.4`.

 ## Supported Python versions
-Since `pytest` uses [`LocalPath`](https://py.readthedocs.io/en/latest/path.html) for path related operations and on python versions older than 3.6 `LocalPath` does not behave well with all path related operations, we are setting **Python 3.6.10** in our development.
+Since few development tools only support Python version 3.6 and above, all testing and tooling done from that version up.

-Technically, this also limits the minimum Python version of tested features.
-However theer shouldn't be a hard limitation to use Python 3.5.
+This also limits the minimum Python version of tested features.
+However there shouldn't be a hard limitation to use Python 3.5.
 We recommend upgrading older Python versions than that.

 ## Development